georged/enabler/content/post/introduction.md

 I surely didn't want to repeat my lonely days.
 On one [potentially] sunny [perhaps] afternoon I was soul-searching for something new and exciting to do.
 I believe I was eating fish'n'chips and poking the keyboard with my greasy finger when I came across https://office365tipoftheday.com/.
 What a great idea!

 By that time I knew that doing something on a regular basis is a huge if not impossible undertaking.
+I decided to do some crowdsourcing.

-> Let's do CRM tips every freaking day!
+> Let's do CRM tips every day!
 As a crowd!

 That's what I told my fellow MVPs.
 What I didn't realise (nor, to my defence, did anyone else) is that the Office folks did a tip of *a* day.
 Like any day.
 Like once a month.
 Lucky for me, [Joel Lindstrom](https://twitter.com/joellindstrom) and [Jerry Weinstock](https://twitter.com/crminnovation) took the bait.
 We figured that if every one of us did on average 1&nbsp;2/3 tips per week, we are all set.